Admission to PhD Studies

 Here’s what you need to know about the admission to PhD studies:

 Doctoral Level (PhD) applicants must have a research MA Degree or corresponding qualifications and experience.
-At least 60% of the possible results is expected.
+At least 60% of the possible maximum results is expected from an applicants Bachelor's and Master's studies.
 A doctoral programme requires considerably more original work than a research Master's programme.
 The thesis should provide evidence that the candidate has not only made a substantial original contribution to his/her field, but also that he/she has in-depth knowledge of the specific area in which he/she has worked.
-The duration of Doctoral programmes is 4 years.
+The duration of Doctoral programmes is 4–8 years according to the Individual Study and Research Plan.

 MUST BE SUBMITTED WITH THE APPLICATION ON THE ONLINE APPLICATION SYSTEM BY THE APPLICATION DEADLINE*: